-Horsensei is delighted to be represented in Japan by our sister organization, COAS (Cooperative Ashram), founded in 2016 by Motoko Kobinata.
-A horsewoman from an organizational development background in corporate consulting, with clients that include Shiseido and Audi Japan, Ms. Kobinata is one of only a few people in Japan certified in the delivery of equine-guided services by the Equine Assisted Growth and Learning Association (EAGALA).
+Horsensei is delighted to collaborate with our sister orgnaization in Japan, COAS (Cooperative Ashram), founded in 2016 by Motoko Kobinata.
+A horsewoman from an organizational development background in corporate consulting, with clients that have included Shiseido and Audi Japan, Ms. Kobinata is one of only a few people in Japan certified in the delivery of equine-guided services by the Equine Assisted Growth and Learning Association (EAGALA).

 In the summer of 2016, Ms. Kobinata and several of her colleagues attended our Medicine and Horsemanship workshop here in Northern California.
 She and I were immediately gratified to learn of our shared philosophy and vision for helping humanity through teaching with horses.
 Our perspectives on the role of equines in life skills enhancement and psychospiritual development crossed cultural lines and spoke to a common psychology of social betterment.